![]() ![]() ![]() ![]() ![]() ![]() ![]() (Translate this site) |

 "Yeah."

 "I don't understand how you came so near to out-doing Reggie.
 He possesses quite a way with a steering wheel.
-And Monique is quite a fast lady," Jason said, referring to Reggie's Jaguar by Reggie's pet name for her.
+And Monique is quite the fast lady," Jason said, referring to Reggie's Jaguar by Reggie's pet name for her.

 Or maybe Reggie had left out the police encounter when telling the story to Jason.
-Oh well.
-I didn't care.
-Let Reggie keep his 'undefeated' mantle he was so proud of.
-Me and Shadow remembered the footnote.
-At that moment though Reggie gave me a pleasant surprise.
+Oh well; I didn't care.
+Let Reggie keep his 'undefeated' mantle he was so proud of; me and Shadow remembered the footnote.
+At that moment though, Reggie gave me a pleasant surprise.

 "Jason, do you forget the close call I told you about?"
 Reggie asked.

 "Oh yes.
 The scuffle with your mobile constables.
 I was surprised you found that worth mentioning the first time.
-Now it's just a bore."
-Jason told his brother, somewhat rudely.
+Now it's just a bore," Jason told his brother, somewhat rudely.

 So Reggie had mentioned it!
 My respect for him instantly went up another notch.
 Unfortunately for Jason, his rating was going in the opposite direction.
 Reggie was speaking again.

 "Jason, I'm sure if you get the chance to interact with them yourself, you'll find more colorful terms to apply to the experience.
-I dare say you'd find it tougher to get out of tickets and court room appearances here than you did on the continent."
+I dare say you'd find it tougher to get out of tickets and court room appearances here, than you did on the continent."

 "Yes, I'm sure you do," Jason responded, like he was dismissing everything his brother had said.

+Jason looked at me.
 "Would you like to test your machine against mine?"

 "No thanks," I said without hesitation.
 Not even knowing what car Jason possessed.
 This seemed to irk Jason.
 Reggie just smiled.